EARLY BIRD DISCOUNTS NOW ON!

 Delhi Streetlife, India - Canva link: https://www.canva.com/photos/MAEELNMG_tQ-city-life-main-bazar-by-night-paharganj-new-delhi-india/

-Meet your host at the airport in Delhi, and settle in for the transfer across town to your hotel in the centre.
+Join the group transfer from Delhi airport and settle in for the transfer across town, or make your own way to the hotel in the city centre (see 'Getting There' for details).
 Depending on your arrival time, you may have time to head out and explore some of Delhi's sights before meeting your group for dinner.

 Day 2